- Browse all works influenced by/about Indigenous music

 This short introduction discusses Indigenous influences in Australian compositions in the AMC's database.
 For an in-depth article about the role of music in Aboriginal culture, read for example Jo Dyer's article 'Living Songs: Music, Law and Culture in Aboriginal Australia'.

-When the inflected modal system of Aboriginal music met the procrustean bed of equal temperament the results were not always happy.
+When the inflected modal system of First Nations music met the procrustean bed of equal temperament the results were not always happy.
 But as Western avant-garde techniques – including the exploration of different methods of tuning – were taken up in Australia, the different musical cultures paradoxically had a greater chance of meeting on equal grounds, as they do in a number of works of Peter Sculthorpe.
 His use of Indigenous themes and material has provoked debate in recent years - and meanwhile, respectful collaborations between Indigenous and non-Indigenous musicians have produced some striking new Australian works.

 Read also: 'Indigenous Composer Initiative: Towards a gentle correction' - article on Resonate by Christopher Sainsbury (27 September 2017).
 Sainsbury has also discussed Indigenous referencing (the inclusion of Indigenous music elements, or Indigenous culture and its themes or narratives) in his NGARRA-BURRIA: New music and the search for an Australian Sound (Currency House Platform Paper no. 59, 2019).